 Camp Little Hope was commissioned by the Corwen Partnership, the Arts Council of Wales, and Addo, to imagine creative uses for a field that separates Corwen’s Town Square from the future platform of the Llangollen Railway.
-We developed three long term strategies for the field and town: Gardd Ceridwen (a platform for exploring biosecurity), the Toiledau Residency, and the Wayfinding project.
+We developed three long term strategies for the field and town: Gardd Ceridwen (later became Dol Corwenna), the Toiledau Residency, and the Wayfinding project.
 We explored specific aspects of each strategy through art interventions.

 Aislinn Pentecost-Farren is a curator and historian.
 She explores human relationships with knowledge through experimental exhibition design and investigations into historical museum practice.
-She was the 2012 Production Curator at Elsewhere in Greensboro, NC.
-Previously, she worked at Slought Foundation, SoundField and the National Museum of American Jewish History in Philadelphia.
 Aislinn holds a BA in Anthropology from the University of North Carolina at Chapel Hill.

 Elliott uses designed artifacts and experiences to raise questions about impact responsibility.
 He studied at the Royal College of Art in London (Design Interactions – 2011) and at Carnegie Mellon University in Pittsburgh, PA.
 (Industrial Design – 2003).
 He has worked with start-ups, non-profits, design consultancies and government agencies.